Porphyrins, Quantitative, 24 Hour, Urine

 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

-Porphobilinogen (PBG) and porphyrins are susceptible to degradation at high temperature, at pH <7.0, and on exposure to light.
-Twenty-four hour urine collections should be preserved by adding 5.0 g of sodium carbonate to a light-resistant collection container prior to beginning collection.
+Twenty-four-hour urine collections should be preserved by adding 5.0 g of sodium carbonate to a light-resistant collection container prior to beginning collection.
+Porphobilinogen (PBG) and porphyrins are susceptible to degradation at high temperature, at pH <5.0, and on exposure to light.

 Ethanol and a variety of medications are known to interfere with heme synthesis leading to elevations in urine porphyrins, particularly coproporphyrin.
 Coproporphyrin elevation without concomitant PBG elevation should not be used as the basis for the diagnosis of porphyria, but may warrant follow-up testing with fecal porphyrin analysis.